algoquant/Introduction-to-R/chapter8.md

 *** =instructions
 - Learn how different exception conditions are handled.
+Please run the function without argument after you submit the answer for each of the following change

 *** =hint
 Follow the instruction and introduction.